yukiisen/ani-server/README.md

 # Ani-Server

+**Note:** this project is still in development, many features are lacking.

 Ani-Server is a REST API for the AniLib ecosystem built using Rust and Actix-web.
 This server provides various endpoints to fetch anime information, episodes, search results, latest updates, and synopsis.

 ## Features